railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 --------------------------

 To enter details of a new quotations you can use the menu :menuselection:`Sales Management --> Orders --> New Quotation`.
-Open ERP then opens a new window so that you can enter data into new blank quotation form.
+OpenERP then opens a new window so that you can enter data into new blank quotation form.

 .. figure:: images/sale_quotation_new.png